 Alcázar de Toledo is a large stone fortification that resides on the highest point in the city.
 The original construct of the palace began in 1531.

 However, much of the building had to be rebuilt.
-This was following the destruction caused to it following the Spanish Civil War that took place from 1936 to 1939.
+This followed the destruction it caused following the Spanish Civil War that took place from 1936 to 1939.

-The fortress’ ideal positioning allows you to effortlessly capture beautiful pictures of Toledo and the surrounding area.
+The fortress’ ideal positioning allows you to capture beautiful pictures of Toledo and the surrounding area effortlessly.
 The interior has been wonderfully restored and houses a Spanish army museum.

 If you want an easy option for sightseeing Toledo and visiting the Alcázar de Toledo, book a Silver Ticket for the city’s hop-on-hop-off bus tour.